 As far as how the belly button is or isn’t manipulated during surgery, this will depend on several factors.
 That is, in many cases, your surgeon won’t need to change your belly button at all.
 It will not be removed.
 Instead, only a small incision will be made around the belly button in order for it to be released from the skin around it.
 This is standard practice for tummy tucks.
 As such, it will act as a “stalk,” staying attached to the muscle beneath it but not actually moving its position.

 If this is the case, the navel will ultimately be left in the same spot, and it will look the same after your surgery.
 Only the skin around your navel will be moved and repositioned.
-This is usually what happens for tummy tucks that don’t require too much fat and skin removal and few changes to the underlying muscles.
+This is usually what happens for tummy tucks that don’t require too much fat and skin removal and few changes to the underlying abdominal muscles.

 In some cases, however, it is possible that your belly button will need to be ultimately repositioned in relationship to your abdominal skin in order to help your abdominal profile look more natural.
-During your surgery, then, your surgeon will likely redrape the skin around and over your navel, then create a new opening within the skin where your belly button will go.
+During your surgery, then, your surgeon will likely redrape the surrounding skin around and over your navel, then create a new opening within the skin where your belly button will go.
 The belly button will then be carefully reattached for a natural result.